ooni/netx/README.md

 ## Build, run tests, run example commands

 You need Go >= 1.11.
+We use Go modules.

 To run tests:

 ```
 GO111MODULE=on go test -v -race ./...